Gyroscopic Gravitational Memory: Radiative asymptotically flat metrics

 \section{Radiative asymptotically flat metrics}

 This preliminary section serves to set up our notation, review the Bondi formalism for asymptotically Minkowskian metrics, and derive geodesics near null infinity.
-These geodesics will eventually be the world lines of freely falling gyroscopes in section \ref{se3}.
+These geodesics will eventually be the worldlines of freely-falling gyroscopes in section \ref{se3}.